ProgrammersOfVilnius/pov-check-health/check-web-health.rst

 available options.

 Technically you may also use any of the other checks from **check-health**\ (8), but why would you want to do that?
+Except maybe `checkuptime`, to suppress the other checks while the server is still booting.

 EXAMPLES